- 9 minutes to read

 Register SPN

-Example1: If you have a single box server with BizTalk, SQL Server and Nodinite you don't have to register the SPN (not a distributed environment)
+Example 1: If you have a single-box server with BizTalk, SQL Server, and Nodinite, you don't have to register the SPN (not a distributed environment).

 1. SQL Server name for default instance with Nodinite Configuration Database